All of the supplies and steps you need for installing sheet vinyl flooring over old tile yourself for a temporary fix.

 It looks SO much better in here now!
 And that beige countertop almost looks intentional… almost. 😉

-But with the mix of warm and cool tones in this floor, I feel like it makes the blue and beige cohesive.
+But with the mix of warm and cool tones in this floor, it makes the blue and the beige more cohesive.

 If you want to save this post for later, you can pin it here: